drcmda/react-contextual/README.md

 1. `subscribe([providers,] selector)(AnyComponent)`

-   A higher order component. `providers` points to one or many contexts (in that case as an array). `selector` maps the values it gets from these providers into component props.
+   A higher order component. `providers` points to one or many contexts. `selector` maps the provider values into component props.
 The wrapped component will receive these in addition to its own.
 If you only supply `selector` it will use the Providers context (the one down below, number 3 in this list).

 2. `<Subscribe [to={providers}] select={selector}>{state => <h>{state}</h> }</Subscribe>`